Chapter 34:

 ‘Is it snacks?’
 Meow asked hopefully.

-Kojiro folded his arms.
+Kojiro folded his wings.
 ‘It is clearly emotional avoidance.’

 Mutsuki felt sweat tickle the back of his neck.
 Umm… Abort!
 New topic.
 Big magical distraction.

-‘Actually,’ he said brightly, clapping his hands, ‘today is more important than speeches.’
+‘Actually,’ he said brightly, clapping his hands with magical calming vibrations, ‘today is more important than speeches.’

 They did not look convinced.
 He continued anyway.